-- For each asset, output is a rating expressed in annual tons of CO2 avoided or added versus the low-carbon pathway.
-Figures are not shown here; the size of the bubbles represent this rating. - The deviation from the low-carbon pathway can also be measured asset per asset.
+- For each asset, output is a rating expressed in annual tonnes of CO2 avoided (added) versus the low-carbon pathway.
+Figures are not shown here; the size of the bubbles represents this rating. - The deviation from the low-carbon pathway can also be measured for each individual asset.
 In our example, the coal-fired power plant is the most out of line with the 2°C pathway.
 It is compatible with a world that is 6°C warmer than the pre-industrial period. - That deviation is associated to a warming level for the portfolio: 4°C in this case.

-Assets' alignment vs 2° C pathway (ktCO2e/year, over 30 years)
+Assets' alignment vs 2°C pathway (ktCO2/year, over 30 years)